 Contact with other writers is a really important part of staying motivated and developing professionally.
 In 2010 I joined Tindal Street Fiction Group (TSFG) and became an associate member in 2013.
 I also belong to the Society of Authors, the Biographers’ Club, the Alliance of Independent Authors (ALLi), New Street Authors and The Producers’ Forum.
 In 2012 I was accepted (along with 17 other emerging writers) onto the Room 204 Writer Development Programme offered by Writing West Midlands and I continue to be grateful for their incredible support.

-- being a Community governor at Acocks Green Primary School.
-(I chair the Teaching, Learning and Resources committee and am Named Governor for Literacy and EAL.)
+- Community governor at Acocks Green Primary School.
+I chair the Teaching, Learning and Resources Committee and am Named Governor for Literacy and EAL.

-I’m also on the Executive Committee of West Midlands Readers’ Network.
+- Executive Committee member of West Midlands Readers’ Network

 IN MY SPARE TIME…

-I enjoy watching and deconstructing movies, cooking produce from the family allotment, and simple pleasures like a game of cards after dinner.
+I enjoy watching and deconstructing movies, keeping fit through callisthenics, cooking produce from the family allotment, and simple pleasures like a game of cards after dinner.
 I have a weakness for vintage textiles and ceramics and am happiest when mooching for treasures at flea markets, car boot sales and charity shops.